ezraholm50/MediaCenter/README.md

 * Install and open [Atomic Toolkit](https://github.com/htpcBeginner/AtoMiC-ToolKit)
 * Install other various packages, see the setup.sh script for details.
 * UFW allow 10000, 22 and ask if you want to enable it and open 9090, 8989, 8181, 5050, 32400, 8822 (SSH, it also changes your ssh port and deny's 22)
+* Ask if you want to install Plex (also installs a public auto update script, for plexpass users a option will be added soon)
-* Ask if you want to install Plex, Nginx, Teamspeak, NFS-client, NFS-server, DDCLIENT (domain DynDns), Letsencrypt (valid SSL cert.)
+* Ask if you want to install Nginx, Teamspeak, NFS-client, NFS-server, DDCLIENT (domain DynDns), Letsencrypt (valid SSL cert.)
 * Set swappiness to 1
 * Set a static IP in the machine (router needs to be done aswell)
 * Set dns to Comodo secure dns